 The shape of North Road handlebars means they sweep back by about four inches and they rise up by about two inches.
 The swept back angle gives a more natural, relaxed hand and wrist position than flat bars.
 If flat bars are uncomfortable for the hands or wrists, as they were for me, North Road bars may be worth a try.

 Since the ends of a North Road bar sits a long way back from the bar centre, this type of handlebar can, in effect, shorten a bike that’s a bit too long.
 The rise of the bar allows you to alter the fit of the bike in another way too: installed one way up, the bars give a position that is more upright than flat bars would give; installed the other way up, the position is between that of a flat bar and a drop bar.
-North Road bars tend to be quite wide and, due to the curves in the bar, the width cannot be altered.
+North Road bars tend to be wide and, due to the curves in the bar, they can’t be made narrower by trimming the ends, so its important to choose one that’s the correct width.
+This is where I’ve found difficulties, since I’ve never found one that’s less than 50cm end to end, which is a bit too wide for climbing and I live in a hilly place.

 For long distance rides I like drop bars.
 They allow three positions: on the tops, on the hoods and in the drops.
 The brake levers are accessible from the last two of these, and can be accessed in the first position with the addition of interruptor levers.
 Each position has its advantages, for instance gripping the hoods makes climbing hills easier, while it is can save energy to ride in the drops when there is a head wind.
 But it is the ability to vary hand positions while riding that makes drop bars both practical and comfortable for rides of five miles or more.